 Seeing Old City ‘83 On: Photographic Projects by James B. Abbott and James Wasserman

-Explore the changing landscape of Old City at Seeing Old City ‘83 On: Photographic Projects by James B. Abbott and James Wasserman throughout the month of October at Cherry Street Pier.
-Join us to celebrate this never-before-seen exhibition at a special opening reception in Studio 5 October 4 from 5 pm to 9 pm.
+Explore the changing landscape of Old City at Seeing Old City ‘83 On: Photographic Projects by James B. Abbott and James Wasserman through November 3 at Cherry Street Pier.

 Resident artist Abbott and local photographer Wasserman began personal projects during the nineteen-eighties.
 Their goals and subject matter were different as they worked independently of each other but both developed a personal portrait of Old City as it underwent a demographic, physical, and commercial transformation.
 Neither knew at the time how much would disappear and what would remain.